 There are many different methods to catching Tarpon other than sight fishing, but on The Jawbreaker, we have found that cruising the beach is the fastest way to get the big one on your line.
 St. Petersburg, Tampa, Clearwater and surrounding beaches of the Gulf of Mexico, provides some of the best Tarpon fishing in the world.
 Tarpon can be a little bit on the finicky side, so hook-ups, or “flying”, several fish in a day is considered successful...landing a Tarpon deserves a trophy..

 When our sight fishing charters go out, we aren’t only looking for Tarpon, there are many species of fish that are best found by physically looking for them.
 One common fish we often find when sight fishing is the Tripletail.
 This is a delicious fish and incredibly easy to catch once they are spotted.
 Most charters over look the Tripletail when cruising the shores sight fishing.
 This prehistoric looking fish is usually found clinging to floating debris, or hanging around one of the thousands of crab trap buoys that dot our coast line.
 A Tripletail can often resemble seaweed or flotsam, so if you aren’t specifically looking for one, you probably will never see one.
-But Captain Dan Barry of The Jawbreaker knows what he is looking for while sight fishing, so you just might catch one.
+But the crew of The Jawbreaker know what they are looking for while sight fishing, so you just might catch one.

 During a typical year, Tarpon will migrate from the south around April, and are plentiful in the gulf waters throughout the summer months.
 We can fish for Cobia and Tripletail almost any time of the year, but they are more plentiful in the summer and fall.
 Shark and Mackerel are also more prevalent during the summer and fall.
 So when we are sight fishing off the coast of St. Petersburg, FL and surrounding beaches, we target multiple species of fish.